-Kas wanted a tallish bed in the corner between the garage and the house (right where I’d put a new bit of fence).
-She wanted it to be tall so it helped hide my beautiful new bit of fence.
-Officially, she was looking for tall grasses and similarly vertical plants to help create a screen wall.
+Kas wanted a tallish bed in the corner between the garage and the house.
+She wanted it right where I’d put a new bit of fence).
+She wanted a tall bed to help hide my beautiful new bit of fence.
+Officially, she wanted tall grasses and similarly vertical plants to help create a screen wall.
 Cheeky wanting to hide my fence, but garage wall is dull.
 Anyway, I duly painted some lines onto the old patio for the purposes of visualisation.
 The lines are the plan.
 And if it’s on the plan, I’ll do it.

-The base for this one needed to be laid quite early, as I was doing some other work in that corner.
+I laid the base for this one quite early, as I was doing some other work in that corner.
 The interesting feature (if you can call it that) for this bed is that the corner is not a right angle.
 It’s slightly acute.
 And, indeed, the fence is not strictly in alignment with the wall of the house either, so the back of the bed is somewhat off-square.
 I wanted the front of it to be square though, to make it look nice when the slabs go down.
-What that meant in practice was that it was going to be messy trying to lay the bricks.
+This was therefore the most difficult bed to lay the bricks for.

-Anyway, I’m looking forward to finishing this one off with some coping stones and getting it planted up.
+Anyway, I’m looking forward to finishing this one off with some coping stones and planting it up.
 I sort of fancy the idea of some architectural plants in that corner too.
 It always was a bit of a big and boring wall.